marcgirbaub/202301-w8ch4-marc-girbau/components.md

 ## DISPLAY

-- Receives a number
+- Receives the current number
-- Shows the number
+- Shows the current number

+## KEYBOARD

+- shows the keys

-### KEY
+## KEY

-- Receives the function to add a number
+- receives the function to add a number
-- Recieves the function to clear the whole number
+- recieves the function to clear the whole number
+- onclick executes the action to add a number